 The SU space is one of the social hubs of college.
 A great place to relax, here you’ll find pool tables, games consoles, casual seating space and the Executive offices.
 Events are held throughout the year and all students are encouraged to get involved.

-Have a look at the published Academic Calendar to assist you with your planning over the coming year
+Please take a look at the published Academic Calendar to assist you with your planning over the coming year.

 NCI is required to collect data from students, and pass this data to the Higher Education Authority in order for them to perform their statutory functions under the Higher Education Authority Act, 1971.
 Students are advised to consult the Student Collection Notice published here for further information.